capitao-red-beard/fluent_python/README.md

 ### 12. Inheritance: For Good or For Worse

 - `inheritance.py` a Python code snippet showing some of the inheritance features of Python.

+### 13. Operator Overloading: Doing It Right

+- `op_overloading.py` A python code snippet highlighting some of the operator overloading concepts in Python.